Text by Daniel Mackenzie

-FB: Personally, my goal was/is double: 1) re-affirming that a reflexive approach on musical works doesn’t need to be boring, patronizing or authoritative, but on the contrary be inspiring, generous and stimulating, and 2) offering a platform to great artists and thinkers in a form that was sometimes unusual for them: very condensed texts that reveal some key aspects of their works, or even a world view underlying their music.
+François J. Bonnet: Personally, my goal was/is double: 1) re-affirming that a reflexive approach on musical works doesn’t need to be boring, patronizing or authoritative, but on the contrary be inspiring, generous and stimulating, and 2) offering a platform to great artists and thinkers in a form that was sometimes unusual for them: very condensed texts that reveal some key aspects of their works, or even a world view underlying their music.

-BS: It is definitely a space for exploration as a reader.
-The book builds a reflexive space as soon as you dive into it and each contribution adds up and creates this exciting constellation of voices.
-We are currently working on the second issue and every new piece we receive enlighten a bit more the previous ones.
+Bartolomé Sanson: It is definitely a space for exploration as a reader.
+The book builds a reflexive space as soon as you dive into it, and each contribution adds up and creates this exciting constellation of voices.
+We are currently working on the second issue, and every new piece we receive enlightens a bit more than the previous ones.

-FB: Great care in publication is something very much in the DNA of Shelter Press.
+François J. Bonnet: Great care in the publication is something very much in the DNA of Shelter Press.
 That’s also why I approached them.
 This care is sensible to readers and, I think, “illuminates” the texts.
-A beautiful, well-produced book, shows the respect we have for the contributions of the artists and is kind of a signal to the reader, an invitation to read it with great care and involvement too.
+A beautiful, well-produced book shows the respect we have for the contributions of the artists and is kind of a signal to the reader, an invitation to read it with great care and involvement too.
 Texts are short, but they reveal so much.

-BS: It’s also about finding the right tuning for the book.
-A certain piece of music needs to be played at the right level to be fully appreciated, and with short texts as we have in Spectres, it is a bit the same.
-You need to find the good balance in the layout to create enough space and time for the reader to embrace each contribution as a unique entity as well as seeing the collection of texts as a whole and unique project.
-It’s also exciting to work on an annual publication that will stay the same over the years.
+Bartolomé Sanson: It’s also about finding the right tuning for the book.
+A certain piece of music needs to be played at the right level to be fully appreciated, and it is a bit the same with short texts, as we have in Spectres.
+You need to find a good balance in the layout to create enough space and time for the reader to embrace each contribution as a unique entity and see the collection of texts as a whole and unique project.
+Working on an annual publication that will stay the same over the years is exciting.
 You have to make choices that will stay relevant for yourself in (many) years.

-The first publication, Composing listening, revolves around matters of classical composition and the real meaning of experimental music.
-It reflects on the commodification of the genre “experimental music” these days when, in many instances, the “experimental” is quite far from pushing boundaries and breaking rules.
+The first publication, Composing Listening, revolves around matters of classical composition and the real meaning of experimental music.
+It reflects on the commodification of the “experimental music” genre these days when, in many instances, the “experimental” is quite far from pushing boundaries and breaking rules.
 Why do you think this commodification exists?
-Do you think it relates to the technology we are surrounded by or is it more to do with an evolving human behaviour?
+Do you think it relates to the technology we are surrounded by, or is it more to do with evolving human behaviour?

-You make a reflection in the preface, that the book also hopes to give a new prism to the readers in grasping the essence of a world ‘that is increasingly inaccessible, dissimulated by all the procedures that tell us how to look at it, how to listen to it, how to describe it, and how to feel it’.
-With this in mind, how do you cope with information and digital/screen overload now?
+You make a reflection in the preface that the book also hopes to give a new prism to the readers in grasping the essence of a world ‘that is increasingly inaccessible, dissimulated by all the procedures that tell us how to look at it, how to listen to it, how to describe it, and how to feel it’.
+With this in mind, how do you now cope with information and digital/screen overload?

-FB: I personally addressed this question in a book, Après la mort, which will be translated next year, and is very much about the anaesthesia produced by the perpetual synchronization trough digital network.
+François J. Bonnet: I personally addressed this question in a book, Après la mort, which will be translated next year, and is very much about the anaesthesia produced by the perpetual synchronization through digital networks.
 One track I follow in this text is, roughly, that the hyper-present is strongly linked to the denial of death.
-Accepting it, embracing our own duration, acknowledging our life-span is maybe a way not to forget ourselves in the everlasting present of live feeds.
+Accepting it, embracing our own duration, and acknowledging our life-span is maybe a way not to forget ourselves in the everlasting presence of live feeds.

-FB: Most of the time we came with a very precise idea, and after we really tried to live the author’s freedom within this very narrow-angle we gave them.
+François J. Bonnet: Most of the time, we came up with a very precise idea, and after we really tried to live the author’s freedom within this very narrow angle we gave them.
 And almost every time it worked admirably.